jotorren/ra-ng-quickstart-rollup/README.md

 asset, that new file is actually different and should not be retrieved from the cache, but freshly downloaded.
 This is achieved by means of [gulp-rev](https://github.com/sindresorhus/gulp-rev).
 * Build-time **gzip** bundles using [gulp-gzip](https://github.com/jstuckey/gulp-gzip).
+* Inspection of the bundles with [source-map-explorer](https://github.com/danvk/source-map-explorer).
+It analyzes the source map generated with the bundle and draws a map of all dependencies, showing exactly which application and Angular modules and classes are included in the bundle.

 ## Limitations